aroess/twitch.el/README.md

 ## Usage
 - `M-x twitch-get-stream-status` checks which streamers in your list are online.
-- `M-x twitch-select-stream` lets you select and open streams from the minibuffer.
+- `M-x twitch-select-stream` select and open streams from the minibuffer.
-- `M-x twitch-buffer-create` shows an org-mode buffer with online streamers.
+- `M-x twitch-buffer-create` shows an org-mode buffer with streamers currently online.
 Click on the links to open streams directly.
-- `M-x twitch-chat` to open the twitch chat in erc
+- `M-x twitch-chat` opens the twitch chat in erc

 If you are using [hydra](https://github.com/abo-abo/hydra) you can create a neat menu like so: